-Sacred places in Islam, like Mecca and Medina, are very important.
-These cities are important in Islamic history, in part because they were important in the life of Muhammad.
-Because of this, these places are also important to present-day Muslims.
+Certain places are important in Islamic history, in large part because they were important in the life of Muhammad, and are also important to present-day Muslims.

 Most of Islam's sacred places are in the Middle East, specifically the Arabian Peninsula.
-However, as can be seen in the map the area of ancient Mesopotamia (dark green) and northern Africa are important to in Islam as well even though they are not as equally sacred as places like Mecca and Medina.
+The area of ancient Mesopotamia (mostly in modern Iraq) and northern Africa are important to in Islam as well, even though they are not as equally sacred as places like Mecca and Medina.

-The most sacred place in Islam is the Ka'ba in Mecca, Saudi Arabia.
-The Ka'ba is a mosque (built by Abraham according to Muslim tradition) built around a black stone.
-Muhammad designated Mecca as the holy city of Islam and the direction (qibla) in which all Muslims should offer their prayers.
+The most sacred place in all of Islam is the Ka'ba in Mecca, Saudi Arabia.
+The Ka'ba is a shrine, built by Abraham according to Muslim tradition, around a black stone.
+The Prophet Muhammad specifically designated Mecca as the holy city of Islam and the direction (qibla) in which all Muslims should offer their prayers.

-The second holiest site in Islam is Medina (or Medinah), the "City of the Prophet," is in the Hejaz region of western Saudi Arabia.
+The second most important place in Islam is Medina (or Medinah), the "City of the Prophet," is in the Hejaz region of western Saudi Arabia.
 It was to Medina city that Muhammad fled when he was initially driven out of Mecca, and the place where he attracted his first followers.